netherby/bakewrangler-doc/index.rst

     * Masking feature allows layering of bakes and combining with external processes
     * Objects are isolated within a pass preventing unwanted interference
     * All standard image formats, color-spaces and bit depths are available
-    * Additional bake passes for better PBR and external engine support:
+    * Additional bake passes for better PBR and external engine support
         * Albedo
         * Smoothness
         * Metallic